FilipGabryel/FilipGabryel/README.md

 Hi, I'm Filip!
 I currently live in Gdańsk, Poland.
-My journey into the world of testing began because of my curious mind and thirst for knowledge.
+My journey into the world of testing began because I've always had a curious mind and thirst for knowledge.
 I've built my foundations in testing through courses and personal research.
 Work at **uTest.com** gave me practical experience in exploratory testing and bug reporting. <br>My current goal is **ISTQB FL exam** to solidify my knowledge and skills.
 In my future software testing path, I'm aiming for automation - already built some basics in **Java** and **Selenium**.
 I realize this is just my beginning in this industry, but I see myself in it.
 <br>While I'm not hunting for bugs I spend my free time at the gym or expressing my creativity in Blender.